Sailowtech/Sailowtech-CTD/README.md

 ## Use with Raspberry Pi Zero 2W

 ### OS Setup
-Use Ubuntu Server 22.04, 64bit, for Ansible compatibility.
-Also possible to try with 24.04.
+Use the newest Raspian.
 For the installation, use the Raspberry Pi Imager.
 Set username to `ctd` and set appropriate password.
 Activate SSH.
 Set connection to a WiFi with SSID and password.
 This can be a mobile hotspot so that you can connect on the way.

 ### Installation
-We use Ansible to install everything.
-You must be connected to the same network and have ansible installed.
-In case the upgrade procedure fails over Ansible, redo this over SSH directly with `sudo apt upgrade`
+-> Ansible support is planned

+To install, you can pull the repository on the Raspberry or push it over with SCP.

+On the Raspberry Pi, also install Litecli if you want to view the SQLite-File directly: `sudo apt install litecli`

+### Get the ms5837.py file
+Copy the file `ms5837.py` from Bluerobotics and place it in the main directory of the tool, that is `ctd-collector/` You can get it from https://raw.githubusercontent.com/bluerobotics/ms5837-python/master/ms5837/ms5837.py